tomsterBG/short/README.md

 These rules include, but are not limited to:
 - Full in-engine documentation with doc comments.
 - Strict order of comments at the beginning of a script.
-	- Order: IMPORTANT, INFO, TODO, IDEAS, BAD IDEAS.
+	- Order: IMPORTANT, INFO, NOTE, TODO, IDEAS, BAD IDEAS.
 - Strict order of regions, wrapped by region comments and separated by 2 lines.
 	- Order: signals, enums, classes, constants, variables, setters, getters, methods, virtual methods, tests, internal.
 - Everything within a region, with some exceptions, is to be separated by 1 line.
-- Instead of var with getter, make getter functions separate. (this may change)
+- Instead of var with getter, only make a getter function if it's modifying something.
+	- This just looks like bloat: `get_health() -> float: return health`
 - If a func returns void, it mutates state.
 If it returns non-void, it doesn't mutate state, with some exceptions.
 	- Exceptions are recognized by their name.
 - If it starts with is_ or has_, it returns a bool.